verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 rust-project develop-json '{ "path": "myproject/src/main.rs" }'
 ```

-rust-analyzer will use build file invocations to update an
+verus-analyzer will use build file invocations to update an
 existing workspace.
 Example:

 Or with a build file and the configuration above: